A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Incentives that can lead to negative behavior – review incentive schemes annually to check for unintentional, negative consequences (e.g., client recruitment incentives that lead employees to recruit clients who already have loans with multiple institutions)

-• Lack of transparency – ensure audit interviews clients to assess knowledge of terms and conditions Gender inequalities/discrimination – analysis of gender breakdown of staff, remuneration discrepancies
+• Lack of transparency – ensure audit interviews clients to assess their knowledge of terms and conditions

 For 2.B.2.1.2